happy-bubbles/presence/README.md

 ## How to set it up and use it

+### Download, install, and run

+The quickest and easiest way to get started is to download the latest release of the server from https://github.com/happy-bubbles/presence/releases and install it following the instructions.

+There is also a tutorial for installing it to a Raspberry Pi here: https://www.happybubbles.tech/presence/docs/rpi3_setup/

+But if you want to do development on the system or install from source, take a look at the instructions below.

 #### 0. Compile it
 0. Go to releases and download the executable for your environment or